identity2/Hugo-Blog/content/posts/andrew-ng-machine-learning-course-review.md

 <br />

 Though Python is the most popular language for machine learning nowadays, the course is taught in Matlab (or Octave).
-To many, this might be a minus for the course, but I find it simpler to implement the machine learning algorithms in Octave than in Python due to the cleaner syntax (for math eqations).
+To many, this might be a minus for the course, but I find it simpler to implement the machine learning algorithms in Octave than in Python due to the cleaner syntax (for math equations).
 This lets us focus on the mathematical equations and the machine learning concepts themselves rather than the details of programming languages.
 As for programming background, I would say that familiarity with the basics of programming (i.e. loops, if-statements, assignments, operators, etc.) is sufficient for you to handle the programming exercises.

 <br />